-Any person who believes that he or she has been subjected to discrimination under Title VI on a basis of race, color, national origin, age, disability, sex, gender identity, religion or sexual orientation may file a Title VI complaint with The Jule with 180 days from the date of the alleged discrimination.The following measures will be taken to resolve Title VI complaints:
+Any person who believes that he or she has been subjected to discrimination under Title VI on a basis of race, color, national origin; or under additional protections afforded by the State of Iowa and City of Dubuque on a basis of age, disability, sex, gender identity, religion or sexual orientation may file a complaint with The Jule within 180 days from the date of the alleged discrimination.The following measures will be taken to resolve Title VI complaints:

 - A formal complaint must be filed within 180 days of the alleged occurrence.

-Complaints shall be in writing and signed by the individual or his/her representative, and will include the complainant’s name, address and telephone number; name of alleged discriminating official, basis of complaint (race, color, national origin, sex, disability, age), and the date of alleged act(s).
+Complaints shall be in writing and signed by the individual or his/her representative, and will include the complainant’s name, address and telephone number; name of alleged discriminating official, basis of complaint, and the date of alleged act(s).
 A statement detailing the facts and circumstances of the alleged discrimination must accompany all complaints.

 In the case where a complainant is unable or incapable of providing a written statement, a verbal complaint of discrimination may be made to The Jule.
 Under these circumstances, the complainant will be interviewed, and the Director of Transit Operations will assist the Complainant in converting the verbal allegations to writing.Within 10 days of received complaint, The Jule will provide written acknowledgment to the Complainant, by registered mail.
 This may include a request for additional information if complaint is deemed incomplete.
 The Complainant will be provided 60 business days to submit the required information.
 Failure to do so may be considered good cause for a determination of no investigative merit.